parejadan/feature-center/README.md

 UI TODO
 -------
-- [ ] disable all fields until a client is selected in adding feature
+- [x] disable feature submission until a client is selected in adding feature
 - [ ] once a client is selected show to the right existing client features request
 - [ ] allow features to be dragged and dropped for ranking priority (priority ID gets updated in UI)
 - [ ] lock adding feature form if user is updating priority - unlock after update is complete